tzcytpm/pl-comms-web/README.md

 If any of these steps error with, `file table overflow`, you are probably on a mac which has a very low limit on max open files.
 Run `ulimit -Sn 1024` and try again.
-You'll need to do this in each new terminal you open before building PL Comms.
+You'll need to do this in each new terminal you open before building privateLINE Comms.

 ## Running the tests